pa11y/pa11y/README.md

-    -R, --root-element <selector>  a CSS selector used to limit which part of a page is tested -E, --hide-elements <hide>     a CSS selector to hide elements from testing, selectors can be comma separated -c, --config <path>            a JSON or JavaScript config file -p, --port <port>              the port to run PhantomJS on -t, --timeout <ms>             the timeout in milliseconds -w, --wait <ms>                the time to wait before running tests in milliseconds -v, --verify-page <string>     HTML string to verify is present in the page source HTML -d, --debug                    output debug messages
+    -R, --root-element <selector>  a CSS selector used to limit which part of a page is tested -E, --hide-elements <hide>     a CSS selector to hide elements from testing, selectors can be comma separated -c, --config <path>            a JSON or JavaScript config file -t, --timeout <ms>             the timeout in milliseconds -w, --wait <ms>                the time to wait before running tests in milliseconds -d, --debug                    output debug messages
-    -H, --htmlcs <url>             the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>         the path to the phantomjs executable -S, --screen-capture <path>    a path to save a screen capture of the page to -A, --add-rule <rule>          WCAG 2.0 rules from a different standard to include, a repeatable value or separated by semi-colons
+    -S, --screen-capture <path>    a path to save a screen capture of the page to -A, --add-rule <rule>          WCAG 2.0 rules to include, a repeatable value or separated by semi-colons -h, --help                     output usage information
 ```

 ### Running Tests